Do I Need a CRM System?

 All the major CRM products are built to a B2B data model with Contacts (the individual people) belonging to Accounts (the companies you do business with).
-You can use B2B CRM systems, like Really Simple Systems, for B2C (business to consumer) but it isn’t ideal, and you might be better off with a simple contact management system instead.
+You can use B2B CRM systems, like SpotlerCRM, for B2C (business to consumer) but it isn’t ideal, and you might be better off with a simple contact management system instead.
 If your business operates in a mixed environment of both B2B and B2C, the compromises still make a CRM system worth the investment.

 4. You’re Acting on Instinct

 The visibility of data is just as important as collecting it.
 Rather than relying on gut feeling, a CRM provides the data you need to make your business decisions.
 If you want to run sales forecasts or review your sales, marketing, or other business activities, then a CRM system will give you what you need.

 From the probability that a sale will close to the number of customers who clicked on your latest newsletter links, a CRM can pull all your data into a report for easy analysis.

 5. You’re Managing Sales People

 If you have sales people, then you’ll want to make sure the details of their prospects are under your control.
 This means you can monitor what they are doing and make sure, should they leave your organisation, their sales pipeline doesn’t leave with them.
 Not only that, a CRM system will show you how they are performing and the value of customers they are bringing to your business.